lpanerai/Q-Learning-GridWorld/README.md

 ## Project Overview

 This project implements a Q-learning agent that learns to navigate a 2D GridWorld environment to reach a goal while avoiding obstacles.
-It provides both static visualizations using Matplotlib (`utility.py`) and real-time animations with Pygame (`pygame_visualizer.py`) to display the agent’s trajectory during training and testing.
+It provides a real-time animations with Pygame (`pygame_visualizer.py`) to display the agent’s trajectory during training and testing.

 ## Directory Structure